What is agriculture?

 Students can take a third year in a work placement, using the skills learned in their degree to practical use.
 Year-long placements at an overseas institution are also an increasingly common aspect of agriculture degrees, for students learning about varied arable environments and the different approaches to farming found abroad can be an invaluable experience in a globalised environment.

-What should I study at high school if I want to study agriculture?
+What should I study if I want to study agriculture?

 Study of the sciences are at the core of any agriculture degree, and a student must make sure to be well versed in the basics of chemistry and mathematics before applying.
 Economics can also be an important part of agriculture, and a course such as business studies may teach a student skills that are applicable to their further studies.

-The most valuable science to study prior to reading agriculture at degree level is biology, which is an important element of the subject in areas such as the breakdown of plant life and people’s dietary needs.
+The most valuable science to study prior to studying agriculture is biology, which is an important element of the subject in areas such as the breakdown of plant life and people’s dietary needs.
 An additional subject to study before applying for university or selecting your major in agriculture is geography, for courses involving skills such as data collation and topography are applicable to the subject.